StackExchange/stack-blog/_posts/2010-12-13-re-launching-stack-exchange-data-explorer.markdown

 <blockquote>
-Stack Exchange Data Explorer is **a web tool for sharing, querying, and analyzing the Creative Commons data from every website in the Stack Exchange network**.
+Stack Exchange Data Explorer is <strong>a web tool for sharing, querying, and analyzing the Creative Commons data from every website in the Stack Exchange network</strong>.
 It's also useful as for learning SQL and sharing SQL queries as a 'reference database'.
 </blockquote>